anjackson/anjackson.github.io/page/a-brief-history-of-aero.md

 redirect_from:
 - "/node/735/"
 permalink: "/2004/07/16/a-brief-history-of-aero/"
-tags:
+category: General
-- General
+tags: []
 ---
-[image:713,left,10,5]To settle [an argument I was embroiled in](http://anjackson.net/node/714), I wrote to Nestle to ask them about the history of Aero chocolate.
+[image](/node/[image:713,left,10,5])To settle [an argument I was embroiled in](http://anjackson.net/node/714), I wrote to Nestle to ask them about the history of Aero chocolate.
 They decided to send me a letter rather than an email (how quaint!), so while I was home and scanned and OCR'd it (so there may be a few character recognition errors).
 Here's what they said....
 <!--break-->

 ----